Open Source Courier Prime Font (All About It and How to Download)

 Here are the font styles for the regular font.

 As compared to other couriers, Courier Prime is a somewhat dark colored and certainly it will make your life much easier.
 On the other hand, you may also search for other free fonts for PowerPoint presentations and now you must be wondering, what are the best PowerPoint fronts for killer presentations?
 Well, here are some resources for fonts such as: Dafonts.com, FontFreak, Urban Fonts, Abstract Fonts, Free Fonts, Fonts.com and more.
-You might also find the Courier New Font of interest, which comes with many MS Office applications like PowerPoint, Excel and MS Word.
+You might also find the Courier New Font of interest, which comes with many Microsoft Office applications like PowerPoint, Excel and Word.